DerBrunoIR/GoDoc2Anki/README.md

 > [!Warning]
-> Changes made to the pkg.go.dev UI could break scripts contained in this repository.
+> Changes made to the UIs of certain webpages could break scripts contained in this repository.

 # AnkiCardCreator